tdooms/personal/src/routes/research/bilinear/+page.md

 <div class="mt-6"> </div>
 <Resources paper="https://arxiv.org/pdf/2410.08417" code="https://github.com/tdooms/bilinear-decomposition" models="https://huggingface.co/collections/tdooms/bilinear-transformers-tinystories-670e352e0f552bab121d861f" />

-> This page was recently updated with new results.
-The original page can be found [here](/research/bilinear/v1).

 ### Background

 Understanding models from their weights has long been a pipedream of many interpretability researchers.